 - Ideas to encourage Student Participation in Course Evaluations

-The date for instructors teaching S term courses to opt-out of sharing their Winter 2019 course evaluation data will be announced soon.
+The date for instructors teaching S term courses to opt-out of sharing their Winter 2019 course evaluation data will be March 21, 2019.

 As always, these dates are also available on the Course Evaluations website under the heading ‘Important Dates’.